The Psychology of Being Afrikan-Centered and What That Really Means

-We, as a race of people, do not understand the ‘Weaponized Subliminal Seduction’ and ‘Propaganda’ and how it is used by our mortal enemies against us, in all areas of people activity, to influence our behavior and shape our character, each and every day.
+We, as a race of people, do not understand the ‘Weaponized Subliminal Seduction’, ‘Propaganda’, ‘Indoctrination’ and how these tools of the system of Racism white-Supremacy/white Terrorism are used by our mortal enemies against us, in all areas of people activity, to influence our behavior and shape our character, each and every day.
 This is why we have individuals out here supposedly representing what it is to be ‘conscious’ while exemplifying the most debased behaviors imaginable.
 Many of these characters try to rationalize all of the most debased behaviors that we must stop participating in if we are ever to honestly do the work that must be done.
 So, let us for once be honest and look at the self.
 Our individual behavior must match our words.
 What each of us knows must not only be reflected in our words, but it must also be reflected in our character and our behavior.
 Otherwise, why study all of these pillars at all?
 The question each of us should be asking ourselves is this: Why do I want to know this powerful information?
 The first answer should be so this power information can transform me from what I was to what I can and should be—a better human being.
-If you are still acting the like you were acting before you became ‘conscious’, you are just wasting your time.
+If you are still acting like you were acting before you became ‘conscious’, you are just wasting your time.
 Most importantly, you are no better than those among our people who are still ignorant of this powerful information.

-This is a quote that reflects what must be done.
+This is a quote that reflects what each of us must do and what must be done.

 “Be not arrogant because of your knowledge.
 Seek Counsel from the ignorant as well as with the wise.
 For the limits of knowledge in any field have never been set and no one has ever reached them.
 Wisdom is rarer than emeralds and yet it can be found among the women at the grindstones”.–“The Teachings of Ptahotep”

 So, I’ll leave you with the wise words of our great Ancestor, Imhotep, who said, “Man know thy self”.